Skip to content

 III.
 Captain America: Bucky Barnes

-After Steve Rogers’ death, Bucky took his place as Captain America.
-When Steve came back, Bucky kept the shield and Steve became the new Nick Fury in a way.
-As a spy, Steve Rogers popped up in the main Captain America series, but he also worked on his own or with a team.
+After Steve Rogers’ death, Bucky takes on the role of Captain America.
+When Steve returned, Bucky kept the shield and Steve became the new Nick Fury in a way.
+As a spy, Steve Rogers popped up in the main Captain America comics, but he also worked independently or with a team.

-Steve decided to lead a new kind of Avengers Team, one doing black ops.
-Ed Brubaker wrote the first two storylines of the series.
+Steve Rogers decided to lead a new kind of Avengers Team, one doing black ops.
+Ed Brubaker wrote the first two storylines of the comic book series titled Secret Avengers.
 You can read them during or after the last three Captain America Storylines.

 Captain America by Ed Brubaker Reading Order